-HPED 597/Special Topics in Health, Physical Education,
+HPED 597/Special Topics in Health, Physical Education, and Safety

-and Safety 1-6 cr.
 An advanced course devoted to an in-depth study of current or specialized topics selected by the faculty and approved by the department.
 Only open to students currently enrolled as a TCNJ graduate student.

-HPED 600/Investigative Designs in Health, Physical Education, 3 cr.
-Recreation, and Safety
+HPED 600/Investigative Designs in Health, Physical Education, Recreation, and Safety 3 cr.